-Jinger Duggar’s Husband Jeremy Vuolo Learns That Preaching Is Like Firing A Gun
+Jinger Duggar’s Husband, Jeremy Vuolo, Learns That Preaching Is Like Firing A Gun

-Jinger Duggar and her husband Jeremy Vuolo recently headed to sunny California so that Jeremy could learn how to be a better preacher.
-During their visit to the Golden State, the Duggar daughter and the former soccer pro listened to a lecture on expository preaching at The Master’s Seminary in Sun Valley, where Jeremy was taught that he should view himself as a gun and his sermons as bullets.
+Jinger Duggar and her husband, Jeremy Vuolo, recently headed to sunny California so that Jeremy could learn how to be a better preacher.
+During their visit to the Golden State, the Duggar daughter and the former soccer pro listened to a lecture on expository preaching at the Master’s Seminary in Sun Valley, where Jeremy was taught that he should view himself as a gun and his sermons as bullets.

 On Tuesday, Jeremy Vuolo took to Twitter to share a few words from Dr. Steven J. Lawson.
 Lawson is the founder and President of OnePassion Ministries, “a ministry designed to equip biblical expositors to bring about a new reformation in the church.”
-He also oversees the Doctor of Ministry program at The Master’s Seminary, which was founded by Grace Community Church Pastor John MacArthur.
+He also oversees the Doctor of Ministry program at the Master’s Seminary, which was founded by Grace Community Church Pastor John MacArthur.
 The Master’s Seminary is located on the campus of Grace Community Church, and Jeremy currently preaches at one of the church’s plants in Laredo, Texas.

 According to a post on Dr. Steven J. Lawson’s Instagram page, Jeremy Vuolo and and Jinger Duggar both sat in on one of his classes during their stay in Los Angeles.
 Perhaps Jinger joined her husband because she didn’t want to be cooped up alone in their hotel room, or maybe she wanted to learn something new that would help her perform her duties as a pastor’s wife.
 As reported by People, Jinger has said that she wants to be active in her husband’s ministry.